Skip to main content

 Technology Availability

-Fiber-optic internet is available from 4 providers (Frontier Fiber, AT&T Internet, Optimum), with the highest fiber coverage reaching 48% of addresses.
+Fiber-optic internet is available from 3 providers (Frontier Fiber, Optimum, Kinetic), with the highest fiber coverage reaching 48% of addresses.
 Cable broadband from Spectrum covers 58% of the area.
-3 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
+2 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Cambridge determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Cambridge range from $39.99/month to $85/month, with an average of $57/month — $8/month below the national average of $65/month.
-Fiber plans average $56/month locally, compared to the national fiber average of $60/month.
-The most affordable option is Frontier starting at $39.99/month for 200 Mbps speeds.
-At the top end, Spectrum's 1.0 Gbps plan costs $85/month — best suited for large households or home offices needing maximum bandwidth.
-No-contract plans average $57/month, making them competitively priced against contract plans at $60/month — flexibility without a price penalty.
+Internet plans in Cambridge range from $30/month to $110/month, with an average of $62/month — roughly in line with the national average of $65/month.
+Fiber plans average $63/month locally, a $18 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
+At the top end, AT&T's 12 Mbps plan costs $110/month — best suited for large households or home offices needing maximum bandwidth.
+Contract plans average $60/month vs $63/month for no-contract options — a $3 savings for committing to a term agreement.
 Residents of Ohio should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition